top of page

 No visit to Berlin is complete without photographing the Brandenburg Gate.
 This historic monument is stunning at any time of day, but it truly shines at night when illuminated.

-Photography Suggestions
+Photography Suggestions for Brandenburg Gate

 • Night Shots: Use a tripod for long exposures to capture the gate lit against the night sky.